fernandoocampo/thepingthepong/README.md

 # thepingthepong
-this app is a simulated ping pong game in the best Hattrick fashion
+this app is a simulated ping pong game in the best Hattrick fashion.
+It exposes a REST API, store known players on database.